Prepare for a lucrative career in utilities and renewable energy

 Herkimer College's degree in Electrical Technology is designed to prepare students for careers in the design, application, installation, manufacturing, operation and/or maintenance of electrical/electronic(s) systems, with a focus on smart grid technologies.
 The program was created in partnership with Buffalo State University and the New York Power Authority.
 Students will experience hands-on learning in a new two million dollar state-of-the-art electrical technology smart grid laboratory.
 The facility allows for numerous experiments in generation, transmission, and distribution of electric power, as well as smart grid and renewable energy technologies.

-To be considered for admission to the Electrical Technology A.A.S. program, high school graduates must have a cumulative average of 80 or higher and a grade of 80 or higher in Regents Physics and a grade of 85 or higher in Pre-calculus.
-Transfer students must have a minimum GPA of 3.0 with a “B” or better in college Pre-calculus and a “C” or higher in General Physics.
+To be considered for admission to the Electrical Technology A.A.S. program, high school graduates must have a cumulative average of 75 or higher and have successfully completed at least two high school mathematics courses and one science course (Physics or Chemistry are recommended).
+Transfer students must have a minimum GPA of 2.75 with a “B” or better in college pre-calculus and a “C” or higher in general physics.

 Graduates of this program may continue their education to earn a bachelor’s degree in Electrical Engineering Technology or a related field at partner institutions such as SUNY Buffalo State.
 Formal transfer agreements with four-year colleges and universities are currently in development.

-View our program course requirements as published in the College Catalog: Electrical Technology A.A.S.
+View our program course requirements as published in the College Catalog.

 Herkimer College offers a quality and affordable educational experience.